Progress - March 2024

 Inverter removed.
 To put this into persepective, the unit in this state is about the size of an MX-5 gearbox.

-Trial fitting was challenging because of the weight and limitied access.
+Trial fitting was challenging because of the weight and limited access.
 We slowly raised the unit up on wooden blocks to test the fitment.
 It sits a little bit further forward than we initially planned but this gives nice clear access to connect the inverter.

 With the motor sitting in the right location, we have plenty of battery space.
 The steering rack and anti-roll bar have yet to be fitted though.
 If we need more space, then we can fit batteries where the fuel tank currently sits.